 Office of the Future – The First Fully Functional 3D-Printed Building

 The “Office of the Future” was the first 3D-printed building of its kind.
-Though some other projects in the world had tested various elements of 3D printing before, this office was the first fully functional building to be built with all services that people can use on daily basis.
-A 3D-printer measuring 6.0 metres high, 36.5 metres long and 12 metres wide was used to print the building.
+Though some other projects in the world had tested various elements of 3D printing before, this office was the first fully functional building to be built with all the services that people can use on a daily basis.
+A 3D printer measuring 6.0 metres high, 36.5 metres long and 12 metres wide was used to print the building.
 The printer consisted of an automated robotic arm to print the building.
-The entire structure was printed using a giant cement printer and then assembled on site.
-Printing took 17 days and was installed on in 2 days.
+The entire structure was printed using a giant cement printer and then assembled on-site.
+Printing took 17 days and was installed in 2 days.
 Subsequent work on the building services, interiors, and landscape took approximately 3 months.

 The labour involved in the printing process included 1 technician to monitor the function of the printer, a team of 7 people to install the building components on-site and a team of 10 specialists to take care of mechanical and electrical engineering.
 As a result, the labour cost was cut by more than 50% compared to the conventional buildings of similar size.

-This two-story building of the Dubai Municipality is included in the Guinness Book of World Records as the largest 3D printed structure in the world in volume.
+This two-story building of the Dubai Municipality is included in the Guinness Book of World Records as the largest 3D-printed structure in the world in volume.
 The building is 640 sq metres in area and 9.5 metres in height.

 While the technology of BIM is already in place for designing buildings by the architects and preparing shop drawings by the contractors, the same can be extended and used for 3D printing of the buildings on site.
-Various components of the buildings can be 3D printed either on-site or off-site using special computer softwares fed to the printer.
-The process is quite simple e.g. with the use of a 3D printer, the walls of the buildings are casted in layers using a semi-fluid material along with their shapes and angles defined by a computer.
+Various components of the buildings can be 3D printed either on-site or off-site using special computer software fed to the printer.
+The process is quite simple e.g. with the use of a 3D printer, the walls of the buildings are cast in layers using a semi-fluid material along with their shapes and angles defined by a computer.
 The pump inside the printer pumps out the fluid and converts the computer model into the actual 3D building on site.
 The fluid material is infused with special minerals which instantly solidify the fluid material into the concrete.

 All these advantages of 3D printing can be used for constructing affordable housing.
 Affordable housing is the biggest challenge faced by many countries across the globe.
-The advantageous use of the technology can also be used in rapid prototyping and construction of the repetitive designs such as gas stations, bus shelters, labour accommodations, district cooling plants, electrical sub-stations, etc. Moreover, it will be a lot easier to construct the challenging shapes and forms of the building components using 3D printing technology.
+The advantageous use of the technology can also be used in rapid prototyping and construction of repetitive designs such as gas stations, bus shelters, labour accommodations, district cooling plants, electrical substations, etc. Moreover, it will be a lot easier to construct the challenging shapes and forms of the building components using 3D printing technology.
 The 3D printer is small in size, light in weight and easy to transport from one site to another by a regular truck.
 Also, 3D printing does not require long preparation procedures prior to the commencement of the construction.

-The only disadvantage of the 3D printed buildings which industry experts express is that it may not be flexible enough to meet the changing requirements of its occupants over the years.
+The only disadvantage of the 3D printed buildings which industry experts express is that they may not be flexible enough to meet the changing requirements of its occupants over the years.
 It would not be possible to modify the layouts as the walls are printed in concrete.
 Also currently, the printing process is not a very refined technology so it is difficult to create smooth and perfect surfaces with 3D-printed concrete.
 However, once the technology improves, it will be possible to print intricate designs with a high-quality finish.
-There is still a lot of research going on in developing the materials to be used for 3D printing, the methods of calculations to evaluate the structure and technology for the horizontal construction such as slabs and roofs.
+There is still a lot of research going on in developing the materials to be used for 3D printing, the methods of calculations to evaluate the structure and technology for horizontal construction such as slabs and roofs.